aws-samples/serverless-patterns/apigw-rest-stepfunctions-express-sync-bedrock-sam/Readme.md

-***** APIGW invokes StepFunction express synchronously, using intrinsic functions & prompt chaining & to invoke Bedrock API
+# Amazon API Gateway HTTP API to invoke AWS Step Functions Express synchronous workflow using intrinsic functions & prompt chaining to Amazon Bedrock.

-sam build
-sam deploy --guided
-sam delete

-{
-  "prompt_one": "Write a 500 word blog post on The Beatles" }

-***** Update the below
-# Integrate Express State Machine with Rest API using StartSyncExecution API call

-The SAM template deploys an Amazon API Gateway REST API endpoint along with an Express State machine.
-This setup illustrate how we can invoke an Express State machine and get the output back from the execution to the client (within 29 seconds) using a Rest API.
+The SAM template deploys an Amazon API Gateway HTTP API endpoint along with an Express State machine.
+This setup illustrates how we can invoke an Express State machine synchronously and using StepFunctions intrinsic functions to chain two prompts to invoke Amazon Bedrock.
+Output is return back from the execution to the client (within 29 seconds) using HTTP API.
+This no-code example demonstrates how results from the first prompt are then used to provide the second prompt with context.
+Chaining of these prompts augments the ability of the language model being used to deliver a highly-curated response.

-Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/step-function-sync-rest-api)
+Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/apigw-rest-stepfunctions-express-sync-bedrock-sam)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.